SatadruNoob/Yellow_Page_Scraper_Streamlit/README.md

 Copy code
 import chromedriver_autoinstaller
 chromedriver_autoinstaller.install()

 # Configuration
-##  Environment Variables
-Create a .env file in the project root to store environment variables (such as Twilio credentials, if applicable).
-If no sensitive information is needed, you may skip this step.

-Example .env configuration:

-dotenv
-Copy code
-ACCOUNT_SID=your_twilio_account_sid
-AUTH_TOKEN=your_twilio_auth_token
-FROM_NUMBER=your_twilio_phone_number
-TO_NUMBER=recipient_phone_number
 ##  Requirements
 Python 3.x
 Google Chrome (ensure compatibility with chromedriver-autoinstaller) Selenium
 Streamlit
 Localtunnel for URL tunneling in Google Colab

 # Usage

 ##  Start the Application
 Set up the scraper code: Copy and save the following code into a file named app.py in the Colab environment.